 - If you have applied to the Graduate School of Arts and Sciences in a prior admission cycle and are reapplying, you must submit a new application form and new supporting documents.
 Materials are not retained after each admission cycle concludes.

 - Do not submit materials to the department to which you are applying.
-Sending materials to the department will only delay the process.
+Sending material to the department will only delay the process.

 - Non- Degree Options are available to those interested in pursuing coursework at the graduate level but not looking to enter a degree program.

 There is a $75 non-refundable, required application fee that is used to process your application.
-You have the option to pay this online after you submit the application form.
+You have the option to pay this online before submitting the application form.
 If you choose to wait to pay the fee, you will have the option to pay the fee through the Portal.
 Alternatively, you may send a $75 non-refundable check or money order, made payable to Trustees of Boston College to the processing center or directly to the admissions office.

-The application fee is waived for current BC students, McNair Scholars, IRT participants and active JVC members.
+The application fee is waived for current BC students, McNair Scholars, IRT participants, active JVC members, Americorps volunteers, Teach for America corps members and active duty military.
 Current undergraduate applicants, for whom the fee would constitute a serious hardship, may request a waiver.
-Such requests will be considered only if they are received by the Admissions Office in the form of a letter sent directly from the chief financial aid officer of the applicant's college or university.
-Applicants may use the application fee waiver form to submit this request.
+Such requests will be considered only if they are received by the Admissions Office in the form of a letter sent directly from an official verifying qualification for the applicant’s fee waiver.
+Applicants may use the application fee waiver form* to submit this request.

 Official university/college transcripts bearing the official seal of the institution and the signature of the registrar are required for all previous post-secondary education.
+Official transcripts must be submitted in hard copy or received from official academic sources (i.e. school registrars).
 Certified copies are acceptable, plain photocopies are not.
 One copy of each transcript is sufficient.
+Official transcripts submitted via document management services such as Scrip-Safe may be sent to email@example.com.
 If you have previously attended BC you must request complete transcripts of your work from the Office of Student Services.
 All documents, in languages other than English, should include a certified English translation, in addition to the original language document.